Seva41/CTF_SSH/README.md

 ```

 ## Objective
 The main objective of this challenge is to capture the flag hidden within the environment.
-This may involve breaking through several layers of security, executing code, exploiting vulnerabilities, and configuring or bypassing firewall settings.
+This may involve breaking through some layers of security, executing code, inspecting network capture files, and configuring or bypassing firewall settings.

 ## Rules
 - Do not attack the Docker host or other infrastructure.